ringcentral/ringcentral-api-docs/docs/team-messaging/manual/formatting.md

     !!! tip "Migrating between Incoming Webhook versions" One can easily switch between using the two version by manually editing the Incoming Webhook's URL accordingly.

-Incoming Webhooks, historically known as "Glip Webhooks," can be used to post messages to an associated chat from an external service provider.
+Incoming Webhooks can be used to post messages to an associated chat from an external service provider.
 This article will guide you through the basic process of composing a message that will be posted to a chat.

 ## How to post a message via an Incoming Webhook